wangzhou/uadk/docs/wd_design.md

     };
 ```

-In NOIOMMU scenario, "ss_dma" is physical address.
+In NOSVA scenario, "ss_dma" is physical address.
 But "ss_dma" is just IOVA
 in SVA scenario.

 "struct wd_chan" is expected to be allocated by vendor driver and used in wd